ToniBirat7/ToniBirat7/README.md

 - 👋 Hi, I’m @ToniBirat7
-- 👀 Build From Scratch, That's My Motto
+- 👀 Build From Scratch, I want to build a computer from scratch.
+Fixing each transistor to create a bit.
+That's My Motto.
+Crazy!
-- 🌱 I’m currently learning Django, ML, Game Dev
+- 🌱 I’m currently learning Backend Engineering, AI, Game Dev, Frontend

 <!---
 ToniBirat7/ToniBirat7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.